• Skip to main content

 What Does Dental Insurance Usually Cover?

-Dental insurance is highly varied between companies, and even between plans within the same company.
+Dental insurance coverage varies between companies, and even between plans within the same company.
 This makes it difficult to say what it usually covers.
 Still, there are some commonalities that can serve as a guide.

 First, understand how insurers classify dental procedures.
-They divide them into one of four categories: preventative, basic, major, and cosmetic.
-Preventative care is the core of dental insurance, so most plans will cover any treatment that falls under this umbrella.
+They divide them into one of four categories: preventive, basic, major, and cosmetic.
+Preventive care is at the core of dental insurance, so most plans will cover any treatment that falls under this umbrella.
 Basic care is also generally covered — think fillings, root canals, and gum disease treatment.

 Major procedures like crowns and bridges are less likely to be covered, and when they are, generally not in full.
 Cosmetic treatments are rarely, if ever, covered.
 Don’t expect insurance to help with the cost of whitening, veneers, or tooth shaping.